- Home

 Tips for using pain medicines safely

-- Ask your doctor or pharmacist for written information about your pain medicines: what they are for; when and how to take them; possible side effects and how to manage them; and possible interactions with other medicines, vitamins or herbal and natural remedies.
+- Ask your doctor or pharmacist for written information about your pain medicines: what they are for; when and how to take them; possible side effects and how to manage them; and possible interactions with other medicines, vitamins or herbal supplements or remedies.

-- Keep medicines in their original packaging so you and other people always know what they’re for.
-Or ask your pharmacist to put your tablets and capsules into a labelled blister pack.
+- Keep medicines in their original packaging or ask your pharmacist to put the medicines into a labelled blister pack to avoid dangerous mix-ups.

 - Store medicines in a safe place that is out of reach of children.